-Items measured at fair value on a recurring basis include derivative liabilities (see Note 8).
-The carrying amounts of prepaid expenses and other current assets, accounts payable and accrued expenses and other current liabilities approximate their fair values due to their short-term maturities.
+Items measured at fair value on a recurring basis include derivative liabilities (see Note 7).
+The carrying amounts of prepaid expenses and other current assets, accounts payable and accrued expenses approximate their fair values due to their short-term maturities.

-Items measured at fair value on a nonrecurring basis include property and equipment, intangible asset and goodwill.
+Items measured at fair value on a nonrecurring basis include property and equipment, intangible assets and goodwill.
 The Company remeasures the fair value of these assets upon the occurrence of certain events.
 There were no impairments to assets measured using Level 3 inputs during the years ended December 31, 2022 and 2021.

-The Company's other financial instruments mainly consists of debt (see Note 12).
+The Company's other financial instruments mainly consists of debt (see Note 11).
 The carrying amount for the Company's Loan Agreement with Pharmakon approximates fair value because the interest rate is variable and reflects current market rates.